-A. The divisions assigned by the CYOA Technical Committee are provided as guidelines to Organizing Authorities; each regatta may, based on their individual traditions or numbers of entries, place competitors in different divisions, so you may not compete against the same yachts in the same class in all events.
+A. Sailboat racing is at its best when participating boats are divided into groups of similar size, age, and type.
+Toward this end, all boats racing under CRF are assigned to a Division before their CRF Certificate is issued.
+All Division assignments are made at the discretion of the CYOA Technical Committee.
+The Division assignments are provided as guidelines to Organizing Authorities; each regatta may, based on their individual traditions or numbers of entries, place competitors from different divisions in the same class, so you may not compete against the same yachts in the same class in all events.
+The CYOA Challenge season awards are scored within assigned Divisions, however.